vb000/LookOnceToHear/README.md

 Training data includes clean speech, background sounds, head-realted transfer functions (HRTFs) and binaural room impulse responses (BRIRs).
 We use [Scaper](https://github.com/justinsalamon/scaper) toolkit to synthetically generate audio mixtures.
 Each audio mixture is generated on-the-fly, during training or evaluation, using Scaper's generate_from_jams function on a .jams specification file.

 We provide self-contained datasets [here](https://drive.google.com/drive/u/1/folders/1-Jx23GXdjPe33EF5jGZpj6zn-kIm5jHR), with the source `.jams` specifications we used for training.
-To perform a training run, it is sufficient to download the `.zip` files provided there, unzip the contents to `data/` directory and run one of these commands:
+To perform a training run, it is sufficient to download the `.zip` files provided there, unzip the contents to `data/` directory and run this command:

-    # New training run
-    python -m src.trainer --config <experiments/tsh/config.json> --run_dir <experiments/tsh> [--frac <0.05 (% train/val batches)>]
+    python -m src.trainer --config <configs/tsh.json> --run_dir <runs/tsh> [--frac <0.05 (% train/val batches)>]

-    # Resume training
+To resume a partial run:

-    python -m src.trainer --config <experiments/tsh/config.json> --run_dir <experiments/tsh> --resume
+    python -m src.trainer --config <configs/tsh.json> --run_dir <runs/tsh>

 ## Evaluation